andrewdisley/realchange-cms/hugo/content/how-it-works/_index.md

     text: ''
 how:
   body: >-
-    Real Help Doncaster is a local campaign to help homeless and vulnerable people off the streets and into a healthier and safer lifestyle.
+    Real Help Doncaster is a local scheme to help homeless and vulnerable people off the streets and into a healthier and safer lifestyle.
 The funds donated and raised can be distributed in two ways.

-    There are two types of application:
+    There are two types of application- up to £100 and over £100.
   button:
     text: Change the way you GIVE here
     url: 'https://www.justgiving.com/campaign/realhelpdoncaster'